min2ha/ukwa-site/content/target/39431/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# How WW1 affected a small island community

 Project to preserve, document and disseminate the impact and the legacy of WW1 on a Shetland island.